Krystal is seven going on seventeen and is brought in by her mother because she cannot take her earrings out. She had her ears pierced a week ago.

 What advice would you give Krystal (and her parents) about getting her ears pierced again?

-She should wait until the wound has healed and choose an alternative site, ideally done by a professional piercer and be meticulous regarding hygiene.
+She should wait until the wound has healed and choose an alternative site, ideally done by a professional piercer.
+She should also be meticulous about hygiene.

 Outcome